TrangNguyen95/NLP/README.md

-# An Introduction to Natural-language Processing
+# An Introduction to Natural-Language Processing
 By Trang Nguyen on April 7, 2018

 Natural-language processing (NLP) is a computer science field that focus on programming computer to process natural language data.
 In a way, we can see NLP as continuous classes that teach computers human language.
 The goal for NLP is helping machines to understand human languages through oral or written communications.